Have a Merry ‘Green’ Christmas

 Resist the temptation to tear open your presents on Christmas morning, carefully removing the wrapping paper instead – easier said than done with small children we know!
 That way you’ll be able to reuse it, whether for wrapping next year’s presents, making decorations or covering books.
 Try to wrap gifts using recycled wrapping paper, brown paper or even newspaper sheets – the salmon-pink paper from the Financial Times always looks chic tied up with some black ribbon.

-To recycle wrapping paper, remove any sticky tape and decorations such as ribbons and bows as these cannot be recycled – and do the ‘scrunch test’ – if it screws up it can be recycled, foil or glitter-decorated paper cannot and needs to go in the general waste.
+ECO CHRISTMAS TIP: To recycle wrapping paper, remove any sticky tape and decorations such as ribbons and bows as these cannot be recycled – and do the ‘scrunch test’ – if it screws up it can be recycled, foil or glitter-decorated paper cannot and need to go in the general waste.

 Oh, Christmas Tree!